timoschnepf/timoschnepf.github.io/_projects/green_apprenticeships.md

 <p class="my-text">
 <strong>

-This page leads to supplementary material such as dashboards and word lists to the book chapter "Join us to turn the world greener! - Investigating online apprenticeship advertisements’ reference to environmental sustainability".
+This page leads to dashboards and further sources concerning the identification of green apprenticeships in the german labour market.
+The dashboard allows i) the identification of "green apprenticeships" and ii) their development of green topics between 2011 and 2019.
+It thus allows to investigate the bigger picture of environmental sustainability related apprenticeships and gives a deeper insight of the technologies, services and products associated with the Green Economy.

 <br><br>
 </strong>